Benchmark Data and Evaluation Framework for Intent Discovery Around COVID-19 Vaccine Hesitancy

 While automatic evaluation is clearly more practical than manual one, developing the required intent classifier involves a non--trivial effort.
 Still, we envision two potential outcomes of our work.
 First, additional intent-discovery methods can be easily evaluated over \logsdataset{} data using our implementation, and compared to the baseline performance reported here.
 Second, the same framework can be implemented in other use cases as well for which a reliable intent classifier is available, opening the door for automatic evaluation of intent discovery methods over additional datasets.

-Finally, VIRA is constantly maintained and updated, and is now being expanded to additional languages, along with a Whatsapp implementation, to expand its outreach.
-In future work we intend to report the lessons learned from developing VIRA, and the implications for developing a DS in the public health domain.
+Finally, \systemname is constantly maintained and updated, and is now being expanded to additional languages, to expand its outreach.
+In future work we intend to report the lessons learned from developing \systemname, and the implications for developing a DS in the public health domain.